gioui/giouiorg/content/doc/architecture.md

 ### Stack

-[`layout.Stack`](https://gioui.org/layout#Stack) lays out child elements on top of each other, according to the alignment direction.
+[`layout.Stack`](https://gioui.org/layout#Stack) lays out overlapping child elements according to the alignment direction.
 The child of a stack layout can be:

 * [`Stacked`](https://gioui.org/layout#Stacked) - which doesn't have minimum constraints and the maximum constraints passed to Stack.Layout.
 * [`Expanded`](https://gioui.org/layout#Expanded) - which uses the largest Stacked item as the minimum constraint and maximum is the maximum constraints passed to Stack.Layout.